Accessibility

 Most people know that buildings must provide access to people with physical limitations.
 For example, many buildings have ramps and at least one extra large bathroom stall.
 For decades, companies have taken action to remove physical barriers.

 But, you may not know that Title II and Title III of the ADA cover the removal of communication barriers too.
-For instance, when the President talks to the nation, there’s usually someone in the corner of the screen signing for people with hearing disabilities.
+For instance, when the President addresses the nation, there’s usually someone in the corner of the screen signing for people with hearing disabilities.
 Other accommodations include braille on elevators, hotel room numbers, and restroom signs.

 Communication barriers